Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 You can spot clues and make deductions that others might overlook when an investigation involves armour, weapons, or other metalwork.

 **Repair**
-With access to your tools and an open flame hot enough to make metal pliable, you can restore 10 hit points to a damaged metal object for each hour of work.
+With access to your tools and an open flame hot enough to make metal pliable, you can restore 10 Hit Points to a damaged metal object for each hour of work.

 | **ACTIVITY** | **DC** |
 | --- | :-: |